bigscience-workshop/petals/README.md

     📜 &nbsp;<b><a href="https://arxiv.org/pdf/2209.01188.pdf">Read paper</a></b>
 </p>

+### 🔒 Privacy and security

+The Petals public swarm is designed for research and academic use. **Please do not use the public swarm to process sensitive data.** We ask for that because it is an open network, and it is technically possible for peers serving model layers to recover input data and model outputs or modify them in a malicious way.
+Instead, you can [set up a private Petals swarm](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) hosted by people and organization you trust, who are authorized to process your data.
+We discuss privacy and security in more detail [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).

 ### 📋 Model's terms of use

-Before building your own application that runs a language model with Petals, please make sure that you are familiar with the model's **terms of use, risks, and limitations**.
+Before building your own application that runs a language model with Petals, please check out the model's **terms of use, risks, and limitations**.
 In case of BLOOM, they are described in its [model card](https://huggingface.co/bigscience/bloom) and [license](https://huggingface.co/spaces/bigscience/license).

-### 🔒 Privacy and security

-**If you work with sensitive data, do not use the public swarm.** This is important because it's technically possible for peers serving model layers to recover input data and model outputs, or modify the outputs in a malicious way.
-Instead, you can [set up a private Petals swarm](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) hosted by people and organization you trust, who are authorized to process this data.
-We discuss privacy and security in more detail [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).

 ## FAQ